Where do I start?

 The first year after having a baby is also a time of great change not only to your identity but also to your relationships.
 It’s helpful to take a breath and pause for a moment and let it all sink in, allowing yourself time to settle into your new life as a parent.
 It takes time to adjust and also to get to know your baby and learn to manage your new life.

-When should I seek further support?
+When to seek further support

-- they may not realise they have a medical condition that can be treated.
+- They may not realise they have a medical condition that can be treated

-- prior negative experience with health professionals.
+- Prior negative experience with health professionals

-- fear of having the baby taken away.
+- Fear of having the baby taken away

 Where can I find help?